-The Office of Case Management provides direct case management services including interventions, advocacy, referrals and follow-up services for students who are experiencing significant difficulties related to mental health, physical health, and/or psycho-social adjustment.
-Case Managers coordinate student services and provides connections with campus departments as well as outside agencies and providers.
-The Office of Case Management also oversees DukeReach, a comprehensive outreach program to identify and manage students at risk.
+DukeReach (the Office of Case Management) provides direct case management services including interventions, advocacy, referrals and follow-up services for students who are experiencing significant difficulties related to mental health, physical health, and/or psycho-social adjustment.
+The Assistant and Associate Deans in DukeReach coordinate student services and provides connections with campus departments as well as outside agencies and providers.

 - Duke Student Wellness Center (DUWELL)

 The Duke Student Wellness Center works to enhance the educational experience for Duke students by addressing substance use and abuse issues and promoting healthy physical, emotional and social development, including issues related to sexual health.
 The Duke Student Wellness Center is dedicated to fostering a living/learning environment on campus and within the surrounding community that encourages the full development of the individual as an engaged member of the community.